 Modifier 59 Example

 For example, let’s look at one of the most commonly billed codes: 97140 (manual therapy techniques like mobilization/manipulation, manual lymphatic drainage, or manual traction on one or more regions, each for 15 minutes).
-According to NCCI in July 2020, the following are considered linked services when billed in combination with 97140: 95851, 95852, 97018, 97124, and 97530.
+According to NCCI in July 2021, the following are considered linked services when billed in combination with 97140: 95851, 95852, 97018, 97124, 97750, and 99186.
 So, if you bill any of these codes with 97140, you’ll receive payment for only 97140.
-Medicare actually uses this example on its site to explain appropriate use of modifier 59 among rehab therapists.
+Medicare actually uses this example on its site to explain the appropriate use of modifier 59 among rehab therapists.

 When should I use modifier 59?